2020 Election: Biden, Obama make a final appeal to Michigan's Black voters

 But Trump isn't ceding Michigan to Biden.
 He visited Waterford Township, near Detroit, on Friday and held a rally in the state capital of Lansing earlier in the week.

-While Biden is expected to win the vast majority of Black voters in next week's election, Trump has also courted them and hopes to shave into Democrats' historic advantage in the community.
+Before arriving in Pennsylvania, Trump confirmed the recent rescue of an American citizen kidnapped in the West African nation of Niger.
+The U.S. military rescued the man during an operation in neighboring Nigeria, a U.S. official told The Associated Press on Saturday.

+"It was something that had to be done," the president told reporters.
+"They were playing with American citizens, and that can't happen."

-In his Michigan visits, Trump argued that he's been a better steward of their interests, while pillorying the state's Democratic governor over restrictions in the state she's implemented to try to stem the spread of the coronavirus, which has killed more than 229,000 Americans nationally and infected more than 9 million.
+In his Michigan visits, Trump argued that he's been a better steward of voters' interests, while pillorying the state's Democratic governor over restrictions she's implemented to try to stem the spread of the coronavirus, which has killed more than 229,000 Americans nationally and infected more than 9 million.

 Trump argued that he had followed through on promoting trade policies that have benefited Michigan's auto industry over the last four years.
 And although Obama steered about $80 billion to bail out General Motors and Chrysler, Trump argued that he and Biden didn't do enough to help manufacturing workers when the Great Recession jolted the auto industry a decade ago.

-"At every turn Biden twisted the knife into the back of Michigan workers and workers all over the country," Trump said at his rally in Waterford on Friday.
+"At every turn, Biden twisted the knife into the back of Michigan workers and workers all over the country," Trump said at his rally Friday in Waterford.
 "In 2016, Michigan voted to fire this corrupt political establishment, and you elected an outsider as president."

-With the election down to the final days, Trump's closing sprint includes four stops in Pennsylvania on Saturday and nearly a dozen events in the final 48 hours across states he carried in 2016.
+With the campaign down to the final days, Trump's closing sprint includes, in addition to the four stops in Pennsylvania, nearly a dozen events in the final 48 hours across states he carried in 2016.

-Biden will close out his campaign on Monday in Pennsylvania, the state where he was born and the one he's visited more than any other in his campaign.
-The Biden team announced that Biden, his wife, Jill, his running mate, Sen. Kamala Harris, and her husband, Doug Emhoff, plan to "fan out across all four corners of the state."
+Biden will close out his campaign on Monday in Pennsylvania, the state where he was born and the one he's visited more than any other.
+The Biden team announced that the candidate, his wife, Jill, his running mate, Sen. Kamala Harris, and her husband, Doug Emhoff, plan to "fan out across all four corners of the state."

-The former vice president campaigned in Iowa, Minnesota and Wisconsin on Friday.
-Trump also visited Minnesota and Wisconsin in addition to his stop in Michigan on Friday.
+The former vice president campaigned Friday in Iowa, Minnesota and Wisconsin.
+Trump also visited Minnesota and Wisconsin in addition to his stop Friday in Michigan.

 Biden campaigned in Iowa for the first time since the state's Democratic caucuses more than eight months ago.
-Trump easily won the state in 2016, but polls show a competitive race with days to go.
+Trump easily won the state in 2016, but polls now show a competitive race.

 Biden noted as he spoke at a drive-in rally at the Iowa State Fairgrounds that, for the first time since World War II, the iconic state fair had to be canceled because of the pandemic.